Use Azure Stream Analytics tools for Visual Studio

 This tutorial attempts to answer several business questions that are related to toll data.
-It also constructs Stream Analytics queries that can be used in Stream Analytics to provide relevant answers.
+We constructed queries that can be used in Stream Analytics to provide relevant answers.
 Before you start your first Stream Analytics job, let's explore a simple scenario and the query syntax.

 Let's say that you need to count the number of vehicles that enter a toll booth.
-Because this example is a continuous stream of events, you have to define a period of time.
-Modify the question to be "How many vehicles enter a toll booth every three minutes?"
-This way to count data is commonly referred to as the tumbling count.
+Because this stream of events is continuous, you have to define a period of time.
+Let's modify the question to be "How many vehicles enter a toll booth every three minutes?"
+This measurement is commonly referred to as the tumbling count.

 SELECT TollId, System.Timestamp AS WindowEnd, COUNT(*) AS Count FROM EntryStream TIMESTAMP BY EntryTime GROUP BY TUMBLINGWINDOW(minute, 3), TollId

-Stream Analytics uses a query language that's like SQL and adds a few extensions to specify time-related aspects of the query.
+As you can see, Stream Analytics uses a query language that's like SQL.
+It adds a few extensions to specify time-related aspects of the query.

-Now that you have written your first Stream Analytics query, it's time to test it.
-Use the sample data files located in your TollApp folder in the following path:
+Now that you have written your first Stream Analytics query, test it by using sample data files located in your TollApp folder in the following path:

 This folder contains the following files:

-In the project, double-click Script.asaql to open the script in the Query Editor.
-Copy and paste the script in the previous section into the editor.
-The Query Editor supports IntelliSense, syntax coloring, and the error marker.
+In the project, double-click Script.asaql to open the script in the editor.
+Paste the script in the previous section into the editor.
+The query editor supports IntelliSense, syntax coloring, and an error marker.

 Test Stream Analytics queries locally

-To compile the query to see if there is a syntax error, right-click the project and select Build.
+You can first compile the query to see if there is any syntax error.

-To validate this query against sample data, you can use local sample data.
-Right-click the input, and select Add local input.
+To validate this query against sample data, use local sample data by right-clicking the input and selecting Add local input.

 In the pop-up window, select the sample data from your local path.
-Click Save.
+Select Save.

-You can sample only event hub or IoT hub for now.
+Note that you can sample only event hubs or IoT hubs for now.
 Other input sources are not supported.
 In the pop-up dialog box, fill in the local path to save the sample data.
 Select Sample.

 You can see the progress in the Output window.